JetBrains/kotlin-web-site/docs/reference/generics.md

 In return for this limitation, we have the desired behaviour: `Collection<String>` *is* a subtype of `Collection<? extends Object>`.
 In "clever words", the wildcard with an **extends**\-bound (**upper** bound) makes the type **covariant**.

-The key to understanding why this trick works is rather simple: if you can only **take** items from a collection, then a collection of String's and reading Object's from it is fine.
+The key to understanding why this trick works is rather simple: if you can only **take** items from a collection, then using a collection of String's and reading Object's from it is fine.
 Conversely, if you can only _put_ items into the collection, it's OK to take a collection of
 Object's and put String's into it: in Java we have `List<? super String>` a **supertype** of `List<Object>`.